 By the way, I get that’s a total oxymoron.
 You’re probably as confused as most of my ex-boyfriends throughout our relationship.
 Let me break it down for you.
 When we talk about achieving the results you need to make a significant impact on your SEO Strategy, it absolutely 100% take time.
 That’s not in question in any way.
 There’s numerous information out there that supports that statement.

-Most brands that are consistently contributing to their SEO strategies.
-And following SEO best practices.
-Should set a realistic timeframe of about 6-9 months to really see a substantial change to the organic traffic and rankings to their site.
+Most brands that are consistently contributing to their SEO strategies and following SEO best practices should set a realistic timeframe of about 6-9 months.
+It takes time to see a substantial change to the organic traffic and rankings to your site.
 It does depend on your industry, competition and other factors.
 But that’s a good ballpark figure to use.